tburrows13/FactorySearch/README.md

     - Signal: Search for entities that are sending this signal
     - Tag: Search for tags on the map that have this icon
 - Factory Search will present a list of machines matching the selected search modes, grouped by name and proximity
-- Displays results from all surfaces (e.g. all Space Exploration planets are searched)
+- Displays results from all planets/surfaces, so works well with Space Age and Space Exploration
-- Click on a result group to open it in the map
+- Click on a result group to open it in remote view
-- Opens results from other planets in the Navigation Satellite if using Space Exploration
-- `Control + Shift + Click` on any game object (e.g. built entity, inventory item, recipe) to open the search interface with that item selected
+- `Alt + Shift + Click` on any game object (e.g. built entity, inventory item, recipe) to open the search interface with that item selected
 - Supports multiplayer and compatible with any mod.
 No UPS impact when not in use, but searching may freeze the game for a couple of seconds on larger maps
     - Background search can be enabled to search in the background instead of freezing the game (enabled by default in multiplayer)

+Check out Xterminator's mod spotlight [here](https://youtu.be/_60XPAT3uas) (though this version is from 1.1 and quite old).

 -----
 ## Future Updates?

-- Better categorisation of search modes
 - More streamlined item selection workflow
 - Integration with [Recipe Book](https://mods.factorio.com/mod/RecipeBook) and [Quick Item Search](https://mods.factorio.com/mod/QuickItemSearch)
 - Better support for PvP so that corpses and ground items aren't shown in hidden chunks